-- before or at the same time as such redemption, the Bank replaces the eligible liability instruments with own funds or eligible instruments of equal or higher quality at terms that are sustainable for the income capacity of the Bank; - (ii) the Bank has demonstrated to the satisfaction of the Relevant Resolution Authority that its own funds and eligible liabilities would, following such redemption, exceed the requirements for own funds and eligible liabilities laid down in CRR I, CRD IV and BRRD by a margin that the Relevant Resolution Authority, in agreement with the Competent Authority, considers necessary; or - (iii) the institution has demonstrated to the satisfaction of the resolution authority that the partial or full replacement of the eligible liabilities with own funds instruments is necessary to ensure compliance with the own funds requirements laid down in CRR I and CRD IV for continuing authorisation.
+- before or at the same time as such redemption, the Bank replaces the instruments with own funds instruments of equal or higher quality at terms that are sustainable for the income capacity of the Bank; or - (ii) the Bank has demonstrated to the satisfaction of the Competent Authority that its own funds and eligible liabilities would, following such redemption, exceed the requirements for own funds and eligible liabilities laid down in CRR I, CRD IV and BRRD by a margin that the Competent Authority considers necessary.

-The Notes are also redeemable on or after the Issue Date at the option of the Bank in whole but not in part, at any time, at their principal amount, together with any accrued and unpaid interest thereon to (but excluding) the date fixed for redemption (subject to the prior Supervisory Permission and otherwise in accordance with Applicable Banking Regulations then in force) if there is a Disqualification Event or a Tax Event (each as defined in the Conditions).
+The Notes are also redeemable on or after the Issue Date at the option of the Bank in whole but not in part, at any time, at their principal amount, together with any accrued and unpaid interest thereon to (but excluding) the date fixed for redemption (subject to the prior Supervisory Permission and otherwise in accordance with Applicable Banking Regulations then in force) if there is a Capital Event or a Tax Event (each as defined in the Conditions).
+In this case, in addition to the above-described conditions, redemption requires that the Bank demonstrates to the satisfaction of the Competent Authority that such Capital Event or Tax Event was not reasonably foreseeable at the Issue Date and, in the case of a Tax Event, that the Tax Event is material.
+Furthermore, in the case of a Capital Event, the Competent Authority must consider that such Capital Event is sufficiently certain.

-It is not possible to predict whether or not the Notes will or may qualify as MREL-Eligible Instruments or if any further changes or circumstances, further change in the laws or regulations of the Kingdom of Spain, Applicable Banking Regulations or in the application or official interpretation thereof, or any of the other events referred to above, will occur and so lead to the circumstances in which the Bank is able to elect to redeem the Notes, and if so whether or not the Bank will elect to exercise such option to redeem the Notes or any prior consent of the Relevant Resolution Authority required for such redemption will be given.
+It is not possible to predict whether or not any further change in the laws or regulations of the Kingdom of Spain, Applicable Banking Regulations or, in the case of a redemption of the Notes for tax reasons, the application or official interpretation thereof, or any of the other events referred to above, will occur and so lead to the circumstances in which the Bank is able to elect to redeem the Notes, and if so whether or not the Bank will elect to exercise such option to redeem the Notes or any prior consent of the Competent Authority required for such redemption will be given.
 There can be no assurances that, in the event of any such early redemption, Holders will be able to reinvest the proceeds at a rate that is equal to the return on the Notes.